google/dawn/src/emdawnwebgpu/README.md

 Changes to this code in the Dawn repository will be synced back out to the upstream Emscripten repository after webgpu.h becomes stable, in what should theoretically be one big final breaking update.
-Between then and now, projects can use Dawn's fork of the bindings:
+Between then and now, projects can use Dawn's fork of the bindings.

+## Setting up Emscripten

 - Get an emsdk toolchain:
   [instructions](https://emscripten.org/docs/getting_started/downloads.html#installation-instructions-using-the-emsdk-recommended).